arp242/zli/README.markdown

 fmt.Println("Remaining:", f.Args)
 ```

-### Colours
+### Colors

-You can add colours and some other text attributes to a string with
+You can add colors and some other text attributes to a string with
 `zli.Colorf()`, which returns a modified string with the terminal escape codes.

 It won't do anything if `zli.WantColor` is `false`; this is set automatically